The House at Pooh Corner: Adaptations

-Musical Recordings
+Musical recordings

-In 1968 Jefferson Airplane referenced the book in their song The House at Pooneil Corners, a surrealistic depiction of global nuclear war co-written by Paul Kantner and Marty Balin, ending with the line "Which is why a Pooh is poohing in the sun".
+In 1968 Jefferson Airplane referenced the book in their song "The House at Pooneil Corners", a surrealistic depiction of global nuclear war co-written by Paul Kantner and Marty Balin, ending with the line "Which is why a Pooh is poohing in the sun."

-In 1971, singer-songwriter Kenny Loggins released a song called "House at Pooh Corner" as a duet with Jim Messina on their album Sittin' In.
-Although the song was written by Loggins, it had previously been released by the Nitty Gritty Dirt Band on their 1970 album Uncle Charlie & His Dog Teddy.
+In 1970, singer-songwriter Kenny Loggins penned a song using the book's name for the Nitty Gritty Dirt Band on their album Uncle Charlie & His Dog Teddy.
+In 1971, Loggins would record the song with Jim Messina as part of Loggins and Messina for their 1971 album, Sittin' In.
+Loggins wrote the song when he was seventeen when reflecting upon his high school graduation.
 The song is told from the perspective of both Winnie-the-Pooh and Christopher Robin.
-The first verse, told from Pooh's point of view, describes how he and Christopher's days together "disappeared all too soon" and how he "Hates to find [his] way back to the Wood."
-The second verse, told from Christopher Robin's point of view, tells of how Pooh has a honey jar stuck on his nose and how he came to him asking for help, but "from here, no one knows where he goes."
-The song uses these verses as an allegorical musing on the loss of innocence and childhood and the nostalgia for simpler, happier times.
+The song uses verses and allusions to the book as allegorical musings on the loss of innocence and childhood and the nostalgia for simpler, happier times.
+The first verse, told from Pooh's point of view, describes how he and Christopher's days together "disappeared all too soon" and how he "hates to find [his] way back to the Wood."

 In 1994, Loggins re-released the song as "Return to Pooh Corner" on the album of the same name.
-A duet with Amy Grant, this version added a third verse, told from the perspective of an adult Christopher Robin who gives Winnie-the-Pooh to his own son and hears Pooh whisper to him, "welcome home."
-The song ends with Christopher Robin happy that he's "finally come back to the house at Pooh Corner."
-This third verse was based on Loggins' own feelings of happiness after the birth of his third son.
-The song has since become a staple of Loggins' live performances, and it remains one of his most personal, popular and beloved songs.
+This version featured a new verse reflecting upon Loggins' own experiences as a father.
+The added third verse is told from the perspective of an adult Christopher Robin who gives Winnie-the-Pooh to his own son and hears Pooh whisper to him, "welcome home."
+The song features backing vocals from Amy Grant.
+Loggins would later invoke the book's title again in 2000 with More Songs from Pooh Corner.

-Audio Recordings
+Audio recordings

-In 1960 HMV recorded a dramatised version with songs (music by Harold Fraser-Simson) of two episodes from the book (Chapters 2 and 8), starring Ian Carmichael as Pooh, Denise Bryer as Christopher Robin, Hugh Lloyd as Tigger, Penny Morrell as Piglet, Terry Norris as Eeyore, Rosemary Adam as Kanga, Tom Chatto as Rabbit and Rex Garner as Owl.
+In 1960, a recording was released by His Master's Voice, a dramatised version with songs (music by Harold Fraser-Simson) of two chapters from the book (2 and 8), starring Ian Carmichael as Pooh, Denise Bryer as Christopher Robin, Hugh Lloyd as Tigger, Penny Morrell as Piglet, Terry Norris as Eeyore, Rosemary Adam as Kanga, Tom Chatto as Rabbit, and Rex Garner as Owl.
 This was released on a 45rpm EP.

 In 1988, an audio version of the book, published by BBC Enterprises, was narrated by Alan Bennett.

 In 1997 Hodder Children's Audio released a dramatisation of the book with Stephen Fry as Pooh, Sandi Toksvig as Tigger, Jane Horrocks as Piglet, Geoffrey Palmer as Eeyore, Judi Dench as Kanga, Finty Williams as Roo, Robert Daws as Rabbit, Michael Williams as Owl, Steven Webb as Christopher Robin, and narrated by Judi Dench and Michael Williams.
 The music was composed and played by John Gould, and directed by David Benedictus.